 Triple camera set-up in the new iPhones is versatile as they let you click images and videos at 0.5x, 1x or 2x optical zoom.
 The iPhone 11 Pro series also lets you switch between cameras flawlessly.
 Video capabilities of the iPhone 11 Pro series are top class.
 Long story short, the new iPhone 11 Pro is expected to be the best camera phone for the most part of 2020.

-S10+ cameras support HDR10 video capture and you can shoot clips at 3840 x 1080 resolution at 60fps.
-Since the Galaxy Camera SDK is open-source to developers, you could expect third party camera apps to work better.
+The Note 20 Ultra cameras support HDR10 video capture and you can shoot clips at 3840 x 1080 resolution at 60fps.
+Since the Galaxy Camera SDK is open-source to developers, you could expect third-party camera apps to work better.
 The camera also has an Instagram Mode that can be used to quickly shoot and share images on the social media platform.

 Other Samsung phones with triple cameras under Rs 30,000, that you may consider are: